ramashanker/aws/certification/day13/Concept.md

     Server-side encryption with AWS KMS keys (SSE-KMS) is provided through an integration of the AWS KMS service with Amazon S3
     --server-side-encryption aws:kms
-    Correct the policy of the IAM user to allow the kms:GenerateDataKey action
+    Correct the policy of the IAM user to allow the kms:GenerateDataKey action you have the option to create and manage encryption keys yourself

 ### Dual-layer server-side encryption with AWS Key Management Service (AWS KMS) keys (DSSE-KMS)
     Dual-layer server-side encryption with AWS KMS keys (DSSE-KMS) is similar to SSE-KMS,